-Free time on the Global Bridge program is limited – we have a busy schedule of ministry, academics, excursions, and interacting with the local culture.
+Free time on the Global Bridge is limited – we have a busy schedule of ministry, academics, excursions, and interacting with the local culture.
 When you do have down time, you may exercise, go for a walk, spend more time getting to know the other program participants.
-You may also have time on the weekends to participate in various community activites – shopping in markets, going to movies and cultural events, eating in one of many delicious restaurants or panaderias.
+You may also have time on the weekends to participate in various community activites– markets, movies, cultural events, or eating in one of many delicious restaurants or panaderias.

 What are some examples of weekend excursions?

-To broaden your experience of the DR as a country full of diverse communities, majestic natural beauty and fascinating historical and cultural landmarks, a number of excursions are built into the Global Bridge program.
+To broaden your experience of the DR as a country full of diverse communities, majestic natural beauty and fascinating historical and cultural landmarks, a number of excursions are built into the Global Bridge.
 Students are required to participate in group excursions.
-Our travel schedule is subject to change, but trips generally occur about once a month and frequent destinations includ:
+Our travel schedule is subject to change, but trips generally occur about once a month and frequent destinations include:

 - Colonial City, Santiago